Storing Hops for Home Brewing: A Comprehensive Guide

 Additionally, the conditions in home beer brewing, such as temperature, pH, and fermentation duration, are optimized for ethanol production, not methanol formation.

 Methanol is more likely to form at high temperatures, and in environments where wood or fruit pulp is present, which are not typical of the home beer brewing setup.
-Even in the unlikely scenario where methanol is produced, it would only occur in trace amounts far below harmful levels.
-During distillation, methanol poses a significant risk because it has a lower boiling point than ethanol, and can concentrate at the beginning of the distillation process.

 home brew beer methanol production guide